ereiskind/Collections_Assessment_Data_Warehouse/docs/Runtime_Environment/Runtime_Environment.md

 ┣ Private_Info/
 ┃ ┣ Data_Warehouse_Data/
-┃ ┃ ┗ *the CSVs containing the raw data for inclusion in the data warehouse entities other than "R5_Usage"* ┃ ┣ Database_Credentials.py (see "Creating Database_Credentials.py" above)
+┃ ┃ ┗ *the CSVs containing the raw data for inclusion in the data warehouse entities other than "R5_Usage"* ┃ ┣ JSON_to_Upload/
-┃ ┗ SUSHI_R5_Credentials.json (a list of the SUSHI credentials for all available resources formatted according to SUSHI_R5_Credentials_Template.json)
+┃ ┃ ┗ *the JSONs containing the COUNTER usage that can't be pulled through the SUSHI API* ┃ ┣ Database_Credentials.py (see "Creating Database_Credentials.py" above) ┃ ┗ SUSHI_R5_Credentials.json (a list of the SUSHI credentials for all available resources formatted according to SUSHI_R5_Credentials_Template.json)
 ┣ docker-compose.yml (the Docker Compose file)